-Installation on Combustible Flooring Figure 15
+Installation on Combustible Flooring FIGURE 15

 1 - When unit is installed on a combustible floor, a downflow combustible flooring base must be installed between the furnace and the floor.
 The base must be ordered separately.
+See TABLE 2 for opening size to cut in floor.